Activities to Do With Three-Year-Olds

 My son's imagination is running wild at the moment.
 Every object has a personality and says hello.
 He pretends to be a monster and other characters.
 Here are some ideas of how to use their imagination and role play.

-Get all your three-year-olds soft toys or character toys and use them to put together a short puppet show for them.
-Then they can do a puppet show for you too.
+- Puppet Shows.
+Get all your child's soft toys or dolls and use them to put together a short puppet show for them.
+Then they can do a puppet show for you, too.

-For some excellent ideas for role play and lots of activities surrounding role play check out this article.
+For some excellent role play ideas, check out this article.

+- Buy Secondhand.
 I pick up used toys at garage sales and thrift stores.
-They are cheap and as he hasn't seen them before, they keep my son's interest.
-I donate our old toys but you could always sell old toys too.
+They are cheap and as he hasn't seen them before, so they keep my son's interest.
+I donate our old toys but you could always sell them, too.